ForomePlatform/Anfisa-Annotations/pipeline/projects/ensembl-vep/README.md

 ## Guidelines for working with Ensembl VEP locally using its docker image.

+1. Copy either env-GRCh37.sh or env-GRCh38.sh into env.sh

-1. Edit `env.sh` file and define all parameters for the run.
+2. Edit `env.sh` file and define all parameters for the run.
 The parameters that may change between different builds:

 		VEP_RELEASE=release_105.0       # Ensemble VEP release
 		VEP_ASSEMBLY=GRCh38             # The homo-sapiens species genome assembly VEP_PORT=5306                   # vep docker image specific port

-2. Launch build script - this should be done only once for a particular release and genome, when it is required to download the new cache and fasta files.
+3. Launch build script - this should be done only once for a particular release and genome, when it is required to download the new cache and fasta files.
 They will be saved into a local directory, defined by `$VEP_CACHE_DIR` variable (`/data/vep/vep-cache-${VEP_ASSEMBLY}-${VEP_RELEASE}` by default).

 		bash build.sh

-3. Now it is possible to run VEP, providing the input file as an argument:
+4. Now it is possible to run VEP, providing the input file as an argument:

                 bash run.sh pgp3140_wgs_hlpanel.vcf